Menu Toggle Software

 Justification for Proposed Change

 Several of the proposed revisions to the mandatory control requirements would bring Title 24 into alignment with ASHRAE 90.1 lighting requirements and increase energy savings.
-The nighttime adaptation compensation controls for the parking garage daylight adaptation zone are an existing requirement in ASH RAE 90.1, and such controls are considered a best practice to increase safety from an illuminating engineering standpoint.
+The nighttime adaptation compensation controls for the parking garage daylight adaptation zone are an existing requirement in ASHRAE 90.1, and such controls are considered a best practice to increase safety from an illuminating engineering standpoint.
 ASHRAE 90.1 also requires more spaces to implement partial or full OFF occupant sensing controls, and some of those spaces are currently either not required to have occupant sensing controls or not included as an area category in Title 24.
-Reducing the occupant sensing control time delay to 15 minutes is also currently being proposed as part of the 2025 code update cycle for ASH RAE 90.1, which provides a good opportunity for Title 24 to adopt the same requirements.
+Reducing the maximum time delay of occupant sensing controls to 15 minutes saves energy and aligns with the publication of Addendum BD to ASHRAE 90.1-2022, as well as the default settings for many brands of occupant sensors.

 The 0.5 watts per square foot threshold for requiring multilevel lighting controls has been in place since the pre-LED era and was based on traditional light sources.
 With LEDs’ high efficacy and being continuously dimmable with no or minimal additional cost, it would be prudent to recalibrate and revise the threshold based on current technologies.
 Furthermore, the code language for multilevel lighting controls has been ambiguous as to whether it pertains to continuous dimming that other controls can utilize or a physical dimmer for manual dimming.
 Since several other mandatory control sections reference multilevel lighting controls, it is essential to clean up the multilevel lighting controls code language to ensure those references are consistent and coherent.
 The current exception for multilevel lighting controls also creates a conflict with daylight responsive controls when a space is exempted from multilevel lighting controls but is required to implement daylight responsive controls.
 Without continuous dimming provided by multilevel lighting controls, daylight responsive controls would not be effective, and the resulting behavior could be perceived negatively by the occupant.
 The proposal of requiring continuous dimming for daylight responsive controls regardless of the multilevel lighting controls exception aims to address this conflict.